-Once you have built a bot and you feel it is ready to be shared with the public, your can publish it to an engine.
-This makes your bot available as a service that can be accessed via https.
-The SDKs and connectors documented in this section interact with the engine and help you make your come alive on various channels.
+Once you have built a bot and you feel it is ready to be shared with the public, you can publish it to an engine.
+This makes your bot available as a service that can be accessed via HTTPS.
+The SDK's and connectors documented in this section interact with the engine and help you make your bot come alive on various channels.

-To be able to publish a solution in Teneo, it needs to get one or more publish environments.
-A publish environment specifies various details of the server your solution will be published to, like the type of server (development, qa, production) and, quite important, its url.
+For a solution to be published in Teneo, it needs to get one or more publish environments.
+A publish environment specifies various details of the server your solution will be published to, like the type of server (development, QA, production) and, quite importantly, its URL.